-- Packable warm down jacket: It will be cold, so if you don’t have a warm jacket, I’d invest the money in getting one.
-A down jacket is particularly a good investment because it can stand on its own when it’s not raining but it can also be used as a mid-layer, that isn’t too bulky, under a waterproof outer shell jacket.
+- Packable warm down jacket: It will be cold.
+If you don’t have a warm jacket, I’d invest the money in getting one.
+A down jacket is particularly a good investment because it can stand on its own when it’s not raining.
+It can also be used as a mid-layer, that isn’t too bulky, under a waterproof outer shell jacket.

-- Rain jacket: It will definitely rain at some point while you are in Iceland and I’d have either a rain jacket or, at the least, an umbrella.
+- Rain jacket: It will definitely rain at some point while you are in Iceland and I’d have either a rain jacket.
+If you don’t, at least have an umbrella.

 - Down or fleece vest: A vest is probably optional, but it is nice to have during those more sunny moments.

-Given that the weather in Iceland is so unpredictable at all times of year, but especially in spring, the best thing you can do is to bring layers.
-I was constantly taking layers on and off, and I was glad to have lots of options.
+The weather in Iceland is so unpredictable at all times of year, but especially in spring.
+The best thing you can do is to bring layers.
+I was constantly taking layers on and off, and I was really glad to have lots of options.

 - Thermal top and pants: I like to have a thin pair of thermals to put under my clothes on really cold days, but also to sleep in at night.
 They are so soft!

 - Fleece jacket: I’d recommend a zip-up fleece, which is easier to put on and off.
 Something that you will be doing a lot of during a spring visit!